InsuranceUpdated March 2026

 LowNational avg: $600High

 Bloomington's midwestern location means lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to health insurance, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
+When it comes to health insurance, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a city where locals know the best deals and newcomers pay the "I just moved here" premium.

 What Matters Most